 - How did you motivate the students to do their homework, or to prepare for an exam?

-Needles to say, personality is very important for a good assistant principal.
-Your values and opinions represent a point of interest for the interviewers .
-Interviewers give you different questions in order to check if you have the right personality for this job, or not.
-They also try to outline some dilemmas to see your opinions and ideas of improvement.
+Needles to say, right personality is very important for a good assistant principal.
+Your values and opinions interest all the interviewers.
+They will give you different questions in order to assess if you have right personality for this job, or not.
+They will also outline some dilemmas to see your opinions and ideas of improvement.

 Once answering the following questions, do not forget to have the interests of school at the first place, the interest of students at the second place and your own interests just at the third place.